Walkie-Talkies 101: Your Ultimate Guide to Two-Way Radios (Updated)

 • Tips for buying

-When people hear “walkie-talkie,” they often think about smartphones. it makes sense as phones are with tons of functions, wide signal coverage, and are super easy to carry.
+When people hear “walkie talkies,” they often think about smartphones. it makes sense as phones are with tons of functions, wide signal coverage, and are super easy to carry.
 They've become a must-have tool in daily life.

-You might be wondering that why do we use the terms walkie-talkie and two-way radio together?
-Are they the same thing?
-Some people say they are the same.
-Others point out differences in range, features, durability, power, and licensing requirements.
-After reviewing a lot of materials and talking with our engineers, I've put together a list for your reference.
+After reviewing a lot of materials and talking with our engineers, I've put together a list of difference between walkie talkies and two-way radios.
 For this blog, though, I'll use both terms without making a distinction.

 Lisence Typically License-Free Typically require Licensing